 It’s not good for too many inquiries to be on your credit report since it appears you are trying to get more and more credit.

-A revolving loan commitment—also called an open-ended loan commitment—refers to a loan assurance that guarantees that borrower the ability to use the monies from the loan over and over as long as payments are made on time.
+A revolving loan commitment—also called an open-ended loan commitment—refers to a loan assurance that guarantees the borrower can use the proceeds from the loan over and over if payments are made on time.
 As the principal of the loan is paid down, the borrower can use those funds again.
-For example, this is true for a credit card.
+An example of this is a credit card.

-Another type of loan commitment is non-revolving credit.
-A non-revolving credit agreement is also called closed-end credit.
-This name is because non-revolving credit can only be used once.
-After it is used, the account is closed and it cannot be used again.
+Non-revolving credit.is also called closed-end credit because it can only be used once.
+After it is used, the account is closed.
 Examples of this type of loan include student loans, mortgage loans, and automobile loans.
-Payments on closed-end credit accounts still have to be made on time and according to the terms of the loan commitment letter.
+Payments on closed-end credit accounts must still be made on time and according to the terms of the loan commitment letter.

 Secured and Unsecured Loan Commitments

-Both revolving and non-revolving loans can be either secured or unsecured loans.
-Secured loan commitments are those that are backed by an asset that can be seized if the loan is not paid.
+Both revolving and non-revolving loans can be either secured or unsecured.
+Secured loan commitments are backed by an asset that can be seized if the loan is not paid.
 This asset is called collateral.
 Secured loan commitments are usually made in the case of mortgage loans and automobile loans.
 Unsecured loan commitments, like credit card loans and student loans, are not secured by collateral.

 Examples of Loan Commitments

-Revolving secured loan, then an example is a home equity line of credit (HELOC).
+Revolving Secured Loan: An example is a home equity line of credit (HELOC).
 If you are approved for a HELOC, then you have a certain maximum loan amount, but as long as you make the payments on the loan, you can use the principal, pay it off, and use it again.
 Bear in mind that your home is the collateral for the loan.

-Revolving unsecured loan, then an example is a credit card loan.
+Revolving Unsecured Loan: An example is a credit card loan.
 You will have a credit limit on your credit card.
-When you draw down part of your credit card limit (make a purchase on your credit card), you can use it again after you pay it off.
+When you draw down part of your credit card limit by making a purchase, you can use it again after you pay it off.
 There is no collateral associated with a credit card.

-Non-revolving secured loans, then an example is a mortgage on your home.
-It is secured by collateral which is your home.
+Non-Revolving Secured Loan: An example is a home mortgage.
+It is secured by collateral, which is your home.
 When the home is paid off, the account is closed.
-The first mortgage on a home is a non-revolving secured loan, but the HELOC is a second mortgage and a revolving secured loan.
+The first mortgage on a home is a non-revolving secured loan.
 Another example is your automobile loan.